maxdiluca/massimilianodiluca/content/authors/admin/_index.md

   url: https://www.birmingham.ac.uk/

 # Short bio (displayed in user profile at end of posts)
-bio: Associate Professor in Psychology and Computer Science at the University of Birmingham, leading interdisciplinary research in multisensory perception, extended reality, haptics, and computational cognitive science.
+bio: Associate Professor in Psychology and Computer Science at the University of Birmingham, studying human perception and interaction in dynamic, technology-mediated environments.

 # Research areas to show in About widget
 interests: